 - Hazing Prohibition

 - School Bus Conduct

 - Student Dress and Appearance

 - Tobacco-Free Schools; Possession and Use of Tobacco, Tobacco-Related Devices, and Electronic Delivery Devices

 - Weapons Prohibition

-- Regular attendance in school and punctuality are important factors in a student's success in academic work, including success in meeting state and local requirements for graduation.
+- The School Board believes that regular attendance in school and punctuality are important factors in a student's success in academic work, including success in meeting state and local requirements for graduation.

 - The District is committed to providing a safe and respectful learning environment for all students.

 - Acts of bullying, in any form, by either an individual student or a group of students, are not allowed on District property, at school-related functions or activities, on school transportation, or by misuse of technology.

 - For more information, read Board Policy 113: Bullying Prohibition.